pagkly/Zed/Investopedia4/Moore's Law Explained.md

 ### Is Moore’s Law coming to an end?

 According to expert opinion, Moore’s Law is estimated to end sometime in the 2020s.
-What this means is that computers are projected to reach their limits because transistors will be unable to operate within smaller circuits at increasingly higher temperatures.
+What this means is that computers are projected to reach their limits because transistors [[Will|will]] be unable to operate within smaller circuits at increasingly higher temperatures.
 This is due to the fact that cooling the transistors will require more energy than the energy that passes through the transistor itself.